Bonus: Download the purchase order implementation template

 A blanket purchase order is a legal document binding on the buyer for the commitment with a supplier.

-Generally, buyers get approval for a blanket amount, and then they keep on using that purchase order till the amount is consumed or throughout the length of the blanket purchase agreement.
+Generally, buyers get approval for a blanket amount.
+Then they keep on using that purchase order till the amount is consumed or throughout the length of the blanket purchase agreement during the agreement period.

 Here are some examples of how to best use the blanket purchase orders in your procurement process

-Let’s say your company has set up an agreement with a marketing agency.
+Let’s say your company has set up an agreement with a marketing agency level.

 The marketing company will provide creative design services for your Company.

-Now you can create a purchase order for this whereby you come up with some notional unit price they would charge, maybe a per hour rate.
+Now, you can create a purchase order and a contract purchase for this whereby you come up with some notional unit price they would charge, maybe a per-hour rate.

-But since the rate is blended (due to multiple resources), it might not be easier to develop a fixed rate.
+However, since the rate is blended (due to multiple resources), developing a fixed rate might not be easier.

-However, you know that you spent $100,000 on creative services last year, and if the business demand is the same, that is not likely to change.
+However, you know that you spent $100,000 on creative services last year, and if the unpredictable demand in business is the same, that is not likely to change.

 This is a classic example where using a Blanket purchase order makes a lot of sense.